Focus and Scope

 - Monographs: papers falling into the categories listed above and exceeding 50 printed pages.

-- Opinion papers: in which authors offer information and interpretation of issues related to systematic biology and science policy making.
+- Opinion papers: in which authors offer information and interpretation of issues related to theory and history of biological systematics and taxonomy, and science policy making.

 EJT will not publish correspondence, short notes, book reviews or any other kind of announcements.
 Submitted manuscripts will need to have sufficient critical mass to be considered by EJT.
 For example, manuscripts describing a single or very few species will need to demonstrate the general relevance of their publication.
 Larger and revisionary papers are preferred.
 Note also that EJT publishes such longer papers in FREE open access!